Fresnillo (LON:FRES) Trading Down 5.6% – Here’s Why

-A number of research firms recently commented on FRES.
-Canaccord Genuity Group upped their price objective on shares of Fresnillo from GBX 760 ($10.06) to GBX 805 ($10.66) and gave the company a “hold” rating in a research report on Tuesday, February 25th.
-Royal Bank of Canada reaffirmed a “sector perform” rating and set a GBX 880 ($11.65) price target on shares of Fresnillo in a research report on Thursday, March 13th.
-Finally, Berenberg Bank upgraded Fresnillo to a “buy” rating and boosted their price objective for the company from GBX 840 ($11.12) to GBX 1,020 ($13.50) in a research report on Thursday, March 6th.
-Three equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
-Based on data from MarketBeat, Fresnillo currently has an average rating of “Hold” and an average price target of GBX 824 ($10.91).
+Several analysts have recently issued reports on the company.
+Royal Bank of Canada reiterated a “sector perform” rating and issued a GBX 880 ($11.68) price objective on shares of Fresnillo in a research note on Thursday, March 13th.
+Canaccord Genuity Group increased their price target on Fresnillo from GBX 760 ($10.08) to GBX 805 ($10.68) and gave the company a “hold” rating in a research report on Tuesday, February 25th.
+Finally, Berenberg Bank upgraded shares of Fresnillo to a “buy” rating and upped their target price for the stock from GBX 840 ($11.15) to GBX 1,020 ($13.53) in a research note on Thursday, March 6th.
+Three analysts have rated the stock with a hold rating and two have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and a consensus price target of GBX 824 ($10.93).

 Fresnillo Stock Down 5.6 %